Hachijō grammar: Prohibitive -na

-Conjectural Extension -naw-
+Conjectural extension -naw-

 The conjectural (推量, suiryō) extension is made by adding -naw- (Class 1.1A') to the final forms of verbals.
 On Class 2 verbs and kurowa, the extra ru is optional; for verbal adjectives, the combined result is -kaNnaw-.
-This extension descends from the Old Japanese tentative-conjectural extension -nam- (contrast Western Old Japanese -uram-), with /m/ elided to /w/.
+This extension descends from the Eastern Old Japanese tentative-conjectural suffix -unam- (contrast Western Old Japanese -uram-), with /m/ elided to /w/.

 This extension denotes various conjectural meanings such as guessing, expectation, prediction, hypotheticality, and other such irrealis situations.

-Focalizing Extension -naw-
+Focalizing extension -naw-

 The focalizing (強調, kyōchō) extension is made by adding -naw- (Class 1.1A') to the final forms of verbals, identical in all forms to the conjectural.

 This extension was borrowed from a Middle Japanese mermaid construction -(r)u nari, consisting of the Middle Japanese nominalized attributive form in -(r)u followed by the copula なり nari, an exact parallel to Hachijō's native -(r)odara mermaid construction.
 Because the Middle Japanese attributive is -(r)u rather than -(r)o, this construction was borrowed to use the Hachijō final form in -(r)u instead.
 In addition, the borrowed copula nar- has been reduced to -naw-, merging in form with the conjectural -naw-.

 The Japanese-style present form -nou (← -naw-u) is used sentence-finally for emphasis (example 1) and sentence-medially express cause and effect (example 2):

 The exclamatory form -nee (← -naw-e) is used in kakari-musubi with the focus particle koo (see the section on focalized exclamatory kakari-musubi for details and examples).

 The provisional form -neeja (← -naw-eba) is used to express two types of conditionals or cause-and-effect statements.
 When not following the stative extension, it is an imperfect conditional, indicating that the condition was met repeatedly or many times at once:

 When -neeja does follow the stative extension, the clauses expresses a completed action, and the following clause indicates a result that occurred upon its completion:

 Lastly, this extension appears to be somehow fossilized in the optative ending -osunou.